Time in India

-India uses only one time zone (even though it spans two geographical time zones) across the whole nation and all its territories, called Indian Standard Time (IST), which equates to UTC+05:30, i.e. five and a half hours ahead of Coordinated Universal Time (UTC).
-India does not currently observe daylight saving time (DST or summer time).
+India uses one time zone, the Indian Standard Time (IST), which equates to UTC+05:30, i.e. five and a half hours ahead of the Coordinated Universal Time (UTC).
+Though India geographically spans across two time zones, it uses a single time zone across its territories.
+India currently does not observe daylight saving time.

-The official time signal is given by the Time and Frequency Standards Laboratory.
-The IANA time zone database contains only one zone pertaining to India, namely Asia/Kolkata.
-The date and time notation in India shows some peculiarities.
+The official time signal is given by the Time and Frequency Standards Laboratory in New Delhi.
+The IANA time zone database mentions the zone pertaining to IST as Asia/Kolkata, based on Kolkata, because it was the most populous city in the zone at the time the zone was set up.
+Various time notations are used depending on the usage.